Can VLMs Detect and Localize Fine-Grained AI-Edited Images?: Evaluation

 \subsection{Comparison of Different VLMs}

 \mypara{Performance of Pretrained VLMs} VLMs with strong image understanding capabilities often perform well on downstream visual question answering tasks even without fine-tuning.
 To investigate their ability to directly identify whether an object in an image has been edited, we evaluate them on the Gemini-IG subset of the \dataset test set.
-We test two categories of models: (1) popular proprietary production VLMs, including GPT4o-mini, GPT4o, GLM-4V, and Gemini-2.5; and (2) widely used open-source VLMs, including Llava-1.5, Qwen2-VL, Qwen2.5-VL, and Gemma3.
+We test two categories of models: (1) popular proprietary production VLMs, including GPT4o-mini, GPT4o, GLM-4V, and Gemini-2.5; (2) widely used open-source VLMs, including Llava-1.5, Qwen2-VL, Qwen2.5-VL, and Gemma3.
 For this detection task, we design a unified prompt as demonstrated in~\Cref{sec:edited_template}.

-As shown in~\Cref{tab:vlm-easy-version-gemini}, GPT4o achieves the best performance among all detectors, reaching an Accuracy of 0.825 and an Object Precision of 46.0\% on the Easy version of Gemini-IG, and an Accuracy of 0.810 with an Object Precision of 45.0\% on the Hard version.
-GPT4o-mini also performs relatively well with an Object Precision of 42.0\% on the Hard version but exhibits weaker binary classification performance (0.620 Accuracy).
-Qwen2-VL also demonstrates fair detection capability, achieving an Accuracy of 0.805 on the Hard version but only 25.0\% Object Precision, indicating its limitations in fine-grained classification.
+As shown in~\Cref{tab:vlm-easy-version-gemini}, GPT4o achieves the best performance among all detectors, reaching an Acc of $0.825$ and an OP of $46.0\%$ on the UF split of Gemini-IG, and an Acc of $0.810 $ with an OP of $45.0\%$ on the UQ split.
+GPT4o-mini also performs relatively well with an OP of $42.0\%$ on the UQ split but exhibits weaker binary classification performance (Acc of 0.620).
+Qwen2-VL demonstrates fair detection capability, achieving an Acc of $0.805$ on the UQ split but only $25.0\%$ OP, indicating its limitations in fine-grained classification.
+The remaining models perform considerably worse: their Acc values generally stay below 0.55 and their OP scores below 35.0\% on both the UF and UQ splits, in some cases approaching random guessing.
+This gap, especially for models such as Qwen2.5-VL that perform well on standard VQA benchmarks, suggests that \dataset poses challenges that are substantially different from those in traditional VQA settings and remains far from being solved by current pretrained VLMs.